jupyterlab/jupyterlab/docs/source/user/file_formats.md

 [animation]

 The markdown syntax supported in this mode is the same as that in the Jupyter Notebook (LaTeX equations work).
-As seen in the animation, edits to the markdown source are immediately reflected in the rendered version:
+As seen in the animation, edits to the Markdown source are immediately reflected in the rendered version.

 ## Images

 * File format: `.png`, `.jpeg`, `.gif`
 * MIME type: `image/png`, `image/jpeg`, `image/gif`

 JupyterLab supports image data as files and output in the above formats.
+In the image file viewer, you can use keyboard shortcuts such as `+` and `-` to zoom the image and `0` to reset the zoom level.

 ## HTML

-* File format: edit as text file
+* File format: `.html`
 * MIME type: `text/html`

 JupyterLab supports rendered HTML in output.
-HTML files can be edited as text files in the File Editor.
+HTML files can be edited as text files in the file editor.

 ## SVG